daschwanden/docs/install-guide/nind.md

            --name nind -p 8080:80 -p 3000:3000 nind:v0.1
 ```

-#### Follow the boot/demo logs
+#### Follow the boot/NinD logs
-When starting the demo container image it will set up the demo environment for you.
+When starting the NinD container image it will set up the NinD environment for you.

 Depending on the spec of your environment this might take a bit of time.

-You can tail the logs to follow the progress of the demo boot/install process.
+You can tail the logs to follow the progress of the NinD boot/install process.
 Run the command below and wait for the log entry reading ```Startup complete```.

 ```